 Sexual Harassment Training & Certification

-What do we offer?
-Whether you want sexual harassment certification in as little as two hours with our online training or a more robust, customizable option like you get with our DIY training kits or on-site training, we can help you get the sexual harassment training you want in the way you want it and at a price you can afford.
+Whether you want prevention of sexual harassment training and certification in as little as two hours with our online training or a more robust, customizable option like you get with our DIY training kits or on-site training, we can help you get the sexual harassment training you want in the way you want it and at a price, you can afford.

 What’s in the Sexual Harassment Training Course?

 Our Sexual Harassment training course is built to EEOC and other federal regulations.
 This class discusses several topics such as different types of harassment (including verbal, visual, physical and quid pro quo), recourse, retaliation, and more.

 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
 In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam.

 Sexual Harassment Certification Standards